chickchetwynd/portfolio/README.md

   ```
 </details>

 Here we have the metric, __*home_V_away_goals*__.
 We get this value by calculating the difference between a teams average number of goals scored per home match vs average number of goals scored per away match.
 This is a number that represents goal scoring performance in home vs. away games.
 If the metric is a positive value, it means the team performs better in goal scoring at home games than it does away.
 If it is a negative value, then the reciprocal is true.
-Let's take our top ten performing teams from earlier and see what this metric looks like:
+Let's take our top ten performing teams from earlier and see what this metric looks like.
+In the table below, it is important to remember that a higher home_V_aways_goals value doesn't correspond to a better performance.
+The Overall Rank of Metric column ranks home_V_away_goals of ALL teams with the highest value ranked first.
+We have already established that Brazil is the most succesful team but they only rank 82nd for home_V_away_goals.
+Actually, in theory a more succesful team would have a value closer to 0 as this would represent a team with more consistent performance.

 | Country     | home_V_away_goals | Overall Rank of Metric |
 |-------------|-------------------|------------------------|